ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 So a Digital Transformation is really about changing our mindset.
 It's about the belief that business technology is part of the business.
 We have already made movements towards this as an industry.
-Agile engineering, Product Ownership diciplin, microservices, Shadow IT initiatives.
+Agile engineering, Product Ownership dicipline, microservices, Shadow IT initiatives.
 These are all common and successful movements because they more towards this more natural and successful mindset.

 ## So how do you get there?